 It is very important that all administered vaccinations are entered into CROWNWeb in a timely manner to allow for the generation of accurate vaccination reports.
 If administered vaccines are not entered into CROWNWeb in a timely manner, the vaccination rates may not be a true representation of the actual rates.
-CMS and the ESRD Network staff use the data in CROWNWeb to measure quality outcomes at the facility level.
-If the dialysis facility is a CROWNWeb batch submitting facility, vaccination data in the facility's EMR should be reviewed monthly to ensure that all vaccinations have been entered correctly.
+If the dialysis facility is a CROWNWeb batch submitting facility, vaccination data in the facility's electronic medical record (EMR) should be reviewed monthly to ensure that all vaccinations have been entered correctly.
 This will ensure that the batch system uploads accurate vaccination data into CROWNWeb.
 A process should be developed to review vaccination data in the facility's EMR and in CROWNWeb to ensure the accuracy of the data.
 Network staff are available to assist with CROWNWeb training as needed.